centreon/centreon-documentation/en/mobile/introduction.md

 If you have problem to connect:

--  make sure Centreon platform is accessible via your device.
+- Make sure Centreon platform is accessible via your device.
-- During the installation or upgrade of Centreon, you may have customized your Apache configuration (for HTTPS or URL rewriting purpose), in that case you may want to double-check that your configuration makes the API accessible [on this page](../administration/accessing-to-centreon-ui).
+- During the installation or upgrade of Centreon, you may have customized your Apache configuration (for HTTPS or URL rewriting purpose), in that case you may want to double-check that your configuration makes the API accessible [on this page](../administration/accessing-to-centreon-ui.html).
+- Make sure to give realtime API access to the user.
+You can check it in the menu **Configuration \> Users \> Contacts / Users**, parameter **Reach API Realtime** of the second tab.